aksdb/cryptml/README.md

 The security of course relies only on the fact that the key is not practically guessable.
 As soon as the (full) URL leaks, the security is gone.

+## Build

+You need Go 1.17 or later to build this tool.

+If you have it, simply run `go build .` in the checked out repository or `go install .` to directly put it into your `$GOPATH/bin`.

 ## Example

 * Create the HTML file you want to share.